• Skip to primary navigation

 Ingredients to make blood orange chocolate cake.

-Details on a few of the ingredients for this blood orange chocolate cake
+Details on a few ingredients

-• Blood Oranges: The flesh of blood oranges can range from pink to dark red, and even a purplish colour.
+Blood oranges – The flesh of blood oranges can range from pink to dark red, and even a purplish colour.
 And while dessert recipes usually call for blood oranges because the vibrant coloured flesh adds a lovely pink hue to cakes and frostings, I opted for blood oranges in this cake because of their sweet taste.
 And for that sweet orange flavour, I used 4 blood oranges in this recipe (the juice and some of the zest).
 If you can’t find blood oranges (the season runs from December to April), you can definitely use naval oranges.
 Just keep in mind the cake may not be as sweet.

 Wet ingredients being whisked together in a glass bowl.